Ages in Chaos: Legacy

 In spite of the hostility of mainstream historians, Velikovsky's revisionism continues to attract adherents.
 Following his death in 1979 Velikovsky's theories were championed by Lynn E. Rose, Professor Emeritus of Philosophy at Buffalo.
 After Rose's death in 2013 the torch passed to a small group of disciples, among whom the most vocal and active are Charles Ginenthal and Emmet Sweeney.
 Ginenthal is the founder and principal contributor to an online journal The Velikovskian.
 He has also authored a series of revisionist works under the title Pillars of the Past.
 Emmet Sweeney has published his chronological revisions in a series of works entitled Ages in Alignment.

 These scholars believe that Velikovsky did not go far enough.
 Under the influence of Gunnar Heinsohn they have shortened Velikovsky's timeline of ancient history even more.
-The 12th Dynasty of ancient Egypt has been moved almost 1500 years closer to the present, ending with Alexander the Great's invasion in 331 BC.
+The 12th Dynasty of ancient Egypt has been moved almost 1500 years closer to the present, ending with Alexander the Great's invasion in 331 BCE.
 The Exodus has been redated to the 8th century, and the 18th Dynasty has been moved to the 8th–7th centuries.
 274 years have been removed from the history of the Israelites.
 The Hittite Empire, which Velikovsky identified with the Neo-Babylonian Empire, has been identified with the Lydian Kingdom, while the Neo-Babylonians are now regarded as vassal kings of Babylon under the Macedonian Seleucids.
 The Neo-Assyrian Empire is now equated with the Persian Empire in northern Assyria and has been redated accordingly.
 In truth, very little of Velikovsky's chronology has been left untouched.

 Little if any of these authors' work has been endorsed by mainstream historians.